As a company director you have certain responsibilities - we list them below along with other helpful information.

-You’ll need to save money in the company bank account to pay the company’s debts (e.g. corporation tax, VAT).
-If you take out more money than you should, the company is technically insolvent and that’s not a good place to be!
+You’ll need to save money in the company bank account to pay for the company’s liabilities (e.g. corporation tax, VAT, PAYE/CIS).
+If you take out more money than you should, the company is technically insolvent which isn’t a good place to be!

 There are personal taxes due on dividends and so you’ll need to save for these.
 For a breakdown of personal tax due on dividends, click here.

 If you are doing your own PAYE, VAT or CIS you’ll need to register for the relevant taxes - see below for more information.

 If you’re not VAT registered, you’ll need to keep an eye on your sales at the end of every month to make sure that they remain below the VAT threshold which is currently £85,000 (some businesses are exempt).
 Click here for more details.